|Drive down a quiet street in Henderson.|

 |Dust storm gathering in the desert.|

 When we headed out later in the day, in hopes of beating rush hour traffic, we drove directly to our mailing service located halfway between Susan’s home and Henderson.

 The cost to ship the five large totes of decorations to Minnesota totaled $178, less than I’d expected.
-We collected about 20 packages, along with some long standing paper mail of no major significance that we’d left in our mail slot until our arrival this month.
+We collected about 20 packages, along with some long-standing paper mail of no significant signs that we’d left in our mail slot until our arrival this month.

 After we left the mailing service, we ran into inclement weather while on Highway 215 heading toward Henderson.
-Winds in excess of 60 MPH, with wafting sand and debris, covered the freeway.
+Winds above 60 MPH, with wafting sand and debris, covered the freeway.
 For a short period, it rained in buckets, resulting in flash flooding in certain areas, which we later watched on the evening news.